Hands-on Master Craft Writing Workshop Series

 Who for: Writers of fiction, memoir and narrative nonfiction

-BUILDING STORY
+HANDS-ON: BUILDING STORY

 Stories are in our DNA.
 We’re curious to know what happened and why.
 Whether real or fictional, stories have power to move us to laughter and tears and change us.
 As writers, we must interest readers in turning the page to the next and next.